Best Backpacks for Mountaineering

 If you hate the idea of a big heavy load on your back as you hit the trails, the Atmos AG from Osprey is worth a look.
 It boasts a construction that helps evenly distribute the weight of your gear evenly on your back so you feel like you aren’t wearing anything at all.
 Backpackers love that it is easy to load, and has a myriad of features to keep you cool and comfortable.Read more

 The design of the frame is what makes this design stand out from the pack.
 The long slender frame keeps weight evenly distributed to protect your shoulders and upper back.
-For your lower back, it hosts a hip harness that cinches in the front that works to keep your lower back from becoming strained on long hikes.
+For your lower back, it hosts a hip harness that cinches in the front, working to keep your lower back from becoming strained on long hikes.

 Hikers also like that this design has a comfortable back that promotes air circulation to keep you cool and dry when you start to sweat.
 The shoulder straps are wide and padded to prevent heavy loads from digging into your skin.
 It also has loops on the front to affix hiking poles or other important tools you need quick and easy access to.